 - The Management Committee of the NTPA Governing Board of Directors and staff members will also be advised as appropriate.
 Should a broader exposure take place or place at risk larger groups, NTPA may make appropriate public notifications as guided by the County Health Department.

-Individuals or families that have been exposed to a confirmed case but have not been onsite for an NTPA activity during the entire period of infectious risk as defined by the CDC:
+Individuals or families that have experienced a “Close Contact” as defined by the CDC but have not been onsite for an NTPA activity during the entire period of infectious risk as defined by the CDC:

 - Will not be permitted onsite until after their fourteen-days quarantine period.
 NTPA will not be making public or group announcements in these circumstances.